suniljalandhra/docs/docs/why-vex.md

 - Complexity for users dealing with multiple asset versions

-This is why VEX was created — to address all these bottlenecks through:
+**Why VEX exists?**

+VEX was created to specifically built to solve the contradiction in crypto trading: performance v/s security.
+As for the longest time, exchanges have been forced to compromise one for the other.
+And here's how VEX changes that:

 **1. Provable Orderbooks**